paulolimasjc/GitTrainingRepo/README.md

 2022-03-24 - modifying this document was easy, but push it back to server required me to update the remote address and to run the git config to the credential helper
 2022-03-24 - git test using Visual Studio Code 2022-04-01 - testing multiple branches
+2022-04-15 - did a fork of the training repository but couldn't add an issue on git-hub web interface so here i'm doing tests on my own created Repository.